jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 ## Note on Hybrid Public Key Encryption

 A `wasi-crypto` implementation is not required to expose a Hybrid Public Key Encryption interface.
-HPKE can be easily and securely be reimplemented using the existing APIs.
+HPKE can easily and securely be implemented using the existing APIs.

 # Signatures

-Signatures use asymetric key types: `secretkey`, `publickey` and `keypair`.
+Signatures use asymmetric key types: `secretkey`, `publickey` and `keypair`.

 Such keys can be created and exported using the common functions for handling asymmetric keys.